How RUHL | JAHNES modernized a home in Brookline, MA, proving that preservation is a sustainable approach to historic Victorian home renovation.

-Built on a gentle slope on the Westport River, less than a mile from the coast in southeastern Massachusetts is an unabashedly modern glass house designed for a well known Cambridge general contractor and his wife.
-Mature oaks and cedars define the property edges and frame dramatic sunset and island views.
-The architecture expresses the owners’ gregarious way of life, and accommodates their passions for cooking and entertaining their large group of devoted friends.
+Built on a gentle slope on the Westport River, less than a mile from the coast in southeastern Massachusetts, is an unabashedly modern, waterfront glass home designed for a well-known Cambridge general contractor and his wife.
 The house is technically a renovation, recycling an earlier faux “Saltbox Colonial” house’s foundation.

-Conceptually, two long, low bar-buildings float above sculpted lawn terraces stepping down to the river, sliding past each other to enhance views and cross ventilation.
-The river-side bar has a ten foot high by eighty foot long continuous wall of glass that frames views of the river, while the inland bar is shorter and more solid, with windows opening to carefully edited views of the woods.
-Between the two bars is a compact circulation zone that terminates at one end in a floor-to-ceiling window facing the woods; the main roof drain is directly above, framing a rain-waterfall that spills into a steel-framed, rectangular bed of river rock in the ground below.
+Conceptually, two long, low bar buildings float above sculpted lawn terraces, sliding past each other to enhance views and cross ventilation.
+The riverside bar has a ten-foot-high by eighty-foot-long continuous wall of glass that frames views of the river, while the inland bar is shorter and more solid, with windows opening to carefully edited views of the woods.

 Location